Homometric subsets of $\mathbb{Z}_n$ with cardinality 5: classification and enumeration: Homometry classes of binary bracelets with weight

-Note that by replacing the term $x^{18}$ with $tx^{18}$ in Theorem~\ref{thm:gf}, we refine the generating function with respect to the size of the homometry classes.
+Note that by replacing the term $x^{18}$ with $tx^{18}$ in Theorem~\ref{thm:gf}, we can refine $H(x)$ with respect to the size of the homometry classes.
 That is, the resulting bivariate power series reveals the number $h_n^{(2)}$ of homometric pairs and the number $h_n^{(3)}$ of homometric triples, since its expansion is

 This follows from the fact that Type~$\mathsf{E}$ is the only type consisting of homometric triples rather than pairs; indeed, changing $x^{18}$ to $t x^{18}$ is the same as changing $H(\mathsf{E};x)$ to $t \cdot H(\mathsf{E};x)$ in the proof of Theorem~\ref{thm:discrete}.